Foreign ministers call for end to fighting in east Ukraine

 The talks took place amid a sharp spike in hostilities in eastern Ukraine over the weekend.
 On Monday one Ukrainian serviceman was killed and six were wounded in rebel-held territories.

-Steinmeier said all parties had agreed to push ahead with the withdrawal of heavy weapons from the front line and to extend this to other categories of weapons, including tanks, armored vehicles and heavy weapons smaller than 100 mm caliber.
+Steinmeier said all parties had agreed to push ahead with the withdrawal of heavy weapons from the front line and to extend this to other categories of weapons, including tanks, armoured vehicles and heavy weapons smaller than 100 mm calibre.

 The foreign ministers were also all willing to support the Organisation for Security and Cooperation in Europe (OSCE), which is monitoring the implementation of the ceasefire deal, further with money and personnel over the next few weeks.